bcgov/jag-dps/src/paymentservice/README.md

 - **getSinglePaymentURL**: Provides an environmentally specific set of CRC application endpoints.
 - **getBeanstreamEndpoints**: Provides an encoded URL for insertion into outgoing SPD client email linking the clients to the Bambora Online Payment System.

-payment service implements [Bambora Hash validation for Checkout](https://help.na.bambora.com/hc/en-us/articles/115010303987-Hash-validation-for-Checkout) to serve secure urls.
+Payment service implements [Bambora Hash validation for Checkout](https://help.na.bambora.com/hc/en-us/articles/115010303987-Hash-validation-for-Checkout) to serve secure urls.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

-See deployment for notes on how to deploy the project on a live system.
+See **Deployment** section for additional notes on how to deploy the project on a live system.

 ### Configuration